asagage/ansible-tower/README.md

     kdc1: dc1.yourdomain.com
     kdc2: dc2.yourdomain.com
 ```
-`upgrade_ansible: true` - Do you want to ansible yum package?
+`upgrade_ansible: true` - Do you want to upgrade ansible yum package?

 `create_backup: true` - Do you want to create backup and upload it to azure storage?
 ```